-But don’t confuse it with adrenal insufficiency, a medical condition referring to inadequate production of one or more hormones from the adrenal gland.
+But don’t confuse adrenal fatigue with adrenal insufficiency, a medical condition referring to inadequate production of one or more hormones from the adrenal gland.
 This can be a result of medical or surgical problems.

 What Exactly is Adrenal Fatigue?